HRR49Team8/amazonProductDescription/README.md

 ## Usage

-Once MongoDB is started, run
+Once MongoDB is started, to seed the database run

 ```sh
 npm run seed
 ```

-to insert records into the database.

 During development, run the following commands in two separate terminals: